+The Johnson City Cardinals and TVA Credit Union Ballpark are operated by Boyd Sports.
+LLC.
 Jenny and Randy are big baseball fans not just for the sport but also for how it brings communities together.
-Randy has been to 45 major league ballparks and Jenny is catching up with him!
+Randy has been to 46 major league ballparks and Jenny is catching up with him!
 They are committed to making baseball a great family fun experience for our community for generations to come and look forward to making continuous improvements in the ballpark and the fan experience.

 Jenny Boyd is the owner and operator of Boyd's Jig and Reel in the Old City of downtown Knoxville.
 The Jig and Reel is a musical Scottish pub dedicated to preserving and promoting our musical heritage.
 Jenny plays the fiddle and mandolin in the Celtic band "The Good Thymes Ceilidh Band."
-She is a member of the Old City Association and serves on the boards of The Tennessee Theater, the Knoxville Symphony Orchestra, the Museum of Appalachia, and the East Tennessee Historical Society.
-She was formerly a member of the board Young-Williams Animal Center.
-She is also a proud Tennessee Smokies fan!
+She is a member of the Old City Association and serves on the boards of the Knoxville Symphony Orchestra, the Museum of Appalachia, and the East Tennessee Historical Society.
+She was formerly a member of the boards of Young-Williams Animal Center and the Tennessee Theatre.

-Twice in the last four years Randy has answered the call to serve his state - first in 2013 taking a leave of absence from his company to serve Governor Bill Haslam in a volunteer role as his Special Advisor on Higher Education.
+Three times in the last seven years Randy has answered the call to serve his state - first in 2013 taking a leave of absence from his company to serve Governor Bill Haslam in a volunteer role as his Special Advisor on Higher Education.
 He was the architect of the Drive to 55 and the Tennessee Promise.
 The Tennessee Promise provides free tuition and fees for community college and technical schools and all supported by volunteer mentors.